September 26, 2014

 Be a leader for animal protection in your community!

-Do you want to help The Humane Society of the United States (HSUS) build an even stronger platform of protection for all animals?
-Then consider becoming a part of our volunteer leadership by applying to be a District Leader.
-District Leaders are at the forefront of The HSUS’s efforts to celebrate animals and confront cruelty.
+Do you want to help The HSUS build an even stronger platform of protection for all animals?
+Then consider becoming a part of our volunteer leadership by applying to be a district leader.
+District leaders are at the forefront of HSUS efforts to celebrate animals and confront cruelty.

 To learn more, read the expanded position description [PDF] »